ludwig-cf/ludwig-cf.github.io/building/index.rst

 There is the option to use PETSc to solve the Poisson equation required in the electrokinetic problem.
 A rather less efficient in-built method can be used if PETSc is not available.
-We suggest using PETSC v3.4 or later available from Argonne National Laboratory http://www.mcs.anl.gov/petsc/.
+We suggest a recent version of PETSc, which is available from Argonne National Laboratory http://petsc.org/release/.

 If PETSc is required, please enter the additional variables in the ``config.mk`` file: